 A Noisy Mock Serenade – Charivari Day

-Each year has a theme, and this year it’s ‘A Night At The Movies’.
-Local secondary schools get a letter at the beginning of the year inviting them to take part and help make the costumes “You have that wonderful moment when you tell people the theme, and wonder what they’ll come up with.
-This year we’ve got the iconic Ginger Rogers, King Kong and Cyrano de Bergerac – films like that.
-But we’ve also got The Lego Movie, and Shrek and Wonder Woman, so it’s a real mix.
-It’s getting really exciting now as there’s such an amazing line-up of costumes that are going to hit the streets of Folkestone on the 6th July!”
+Each year has a theme.
+Local secondary schools receive a letter at the beginning of the year inviting them to take part and help make the costumes “You have that wonderful moment when you tell people the theme, and wonder what they’ll come up with.
+For 2019 we had the iconic Ginger Rogers, King Kong and Cyrano de Bergerac – films like that.
+But we also wanted to feature The Lego Movie, and Shrek and Wonder Woman, so was a real mix.”

 Generations of carnival goers